pinobatch/numism/docs/gb_emu_testing.md

 CPU-visible behaviors.
 The tests show the following results in NO$GMB 2.5, VisualBoyAdvance 1.7.2, VisualBoyAdvance-M 2.1.4, Goomba Color 2019-05-04, KiGB v2.05, BGB 1.5.8, rew.
 12STX,
-Gambatte r696, BizHawk 2.5.2 Gambatte, and mGBA 0.9-6554-a2cd8f6cc:
+Mesen-S 0.4.0.66, Gambatte r696, BizHawk 2.5.2 Gambatte, and
+mGBA 0.9-6554-a2cd8f6cc:

 - CPU Instrs
   VBA 6 of 11; rew.
-7 of 11; NO$GMB and KiGB 9 of 11; VBA-M, BGB, mGBA, and Goomba pass
+7 of 11; NO$GMB and KiGB 9 of 11;
+  VBA-M, BGB, mGBA, Mesen, and Goomba pass
 - DMG Sound
-  KiGB _crashes;_ rew. hangs with 0 of 11; NO$GMB and VBA 0 of 12; Goomba 1 of 12; VBA-M 7 of 12; mGBA 10 of 12; BGB passes
+  KiGB _crashes;_ rew. hangs with 0 of 11; NO$GMB and VBA 0 of 12;
+  Goomba 1 of 12; VBA-M and Mesen-S 7 of 12; mGBA 10 of 12; BGB passes
 - Halt Bug
   VBA and rew. enter a reset loop; KiGB and Goomba fail; others pass
 - Instr Timing
-  NO$GMB and KiGB hang; rew. and Goomba fail #255; VBA-M, BGB, and mGBA pass
+  NO$GMB and KiGB hang; rew. and Goomba fail #255; others pass
 - Mem Timing 2
-  KiGB _crashes;_ VBA, NO$GMB, rew., and Goomba 0 of 3; VBA-M 2 of 3; BGB and mGBA pass
+  KiGB _crashes;_ VBA, NO$GMB, rew., and Goomba 0 of 3; VBA-M 2 of 3;
+  others pass
 - OAM Bug
   VBA, NO$GMB, KiGB, and Goomba fail LCD Sync, rendering others unmeasurable;
-  rew., VBA-M, BGB, and mGBA 3 of 8
+  rew., VBA-M, BGB, Mesen, and mGBA 3 of 8

 SameBoy v0.13.6 passes everything.
 Results of Gambatte Classic and BizHawk Gambatte are identical to BGB.